jarro2783/cxxopts/README.md

 ## Help groups

 Options can be placed into groups for the purposes of displaying help messages.
 To place options in a group, pass the group as a string to `add_options`.
 Then, when displaying the help, `help` by default prints help for all groups.
-If you want to only prints help for a specific group, pass the groups that you would like displayed as a vector to the `help` function.
+If you want to only print help for a specific group, pass the groups that you would like displayed as a vector to the `help` function.
 ## Positional Arguments

 Positional arguments are those given without a preceding flag and can be used